-- Quality and FV: This selection considers negatively charged tracks originating in the FGD1 FV which have TPC track segments containing more than 18 clusters.
+(i) Quality and FV.-This selection considers negatively charged tracks originating in the FGD1 FV which have TPC track segments containing more than 18 clusters.
 If the event contains multiple tracks of this type, the muon candidate is the one with highest momentum and backward direction (by timing).
-In order to reduce the contamination from events occurring outside the FV, tracks starting in the most upstream layer of FGD1 are rejected. - Muon PID: For muon candidates in the BWD sample, the PID is based entirely on the energy loss in the TPC.
-The value of the cut applied is the same as that in the FWD selection.
-However, in this angular region the electron contamination is very low and the discriminator function used to reduce the low momentum electrons is not applied.
+In order to reduce the contamination from events occurring outside the FV, tracks starting in the most upstream layer of FGD1 are rejected.

 FIG. 4.
-Momentum (top) and cosine of emission angle (bottom) for the muon candidate when all selection criteria are fulfilled in the FWD selection.
-Stacked histograms indicate different reaction types predictions from NEUT.
+Momentum (top) and cosine of the emission angle (bottom) for the muon candidate when all selection criteria are fulfilled in the FWD selection.
+Stacked histograms indicate different reaction type predictions from NEUT.
 Rectangles indicate the prediction from GENIE.
 Data distributions show their statistical error bars.